 Random access preamble sequences, of four different lengths are supported.
-Sequence length 839 is applied with subcarrier spacings of 1.25 and 5 kHz, sequence length 139 is applied with subcarrier spacings of 15, 30, 60 and 120 kHz, and sequence lengths of 571 and 1151 are applied with subcarrier spacings of 30 kHz and 15 kHz respectively.
+Sequence length 839 is applied with subcarrier spacings of 1.25 and 5 kHz, sequence length 139 is applied with subcarrier spacings of 15, 30, 60, 120, 480 and 960 kHz, sequence length of 571 is applied with subcarrier spacings of 30 and 120 kHz, and sequence length 1151 is applied with subcarrier spacings of 15, 120 and 480 kHz.
 Sequence length 839 supports unrestricted sets and restricted sets of Type A and Type B, while sequence lengths 139, 571, and 1151 support unrestricted sets only.
 Sequence length 839 is only used for operation with licensed channel access while sequence length 139 can be used for operation with either licensed or shared spectrum channel access.
-Sequence lengths of 571 and 1151 can be used only for operation with shared spectrum channel access.
+For FR1, sequence lengths of 571 and 1151 can be used for operation with either licensed or shared spectrum channel access.